-(1) Assumes that CD Radio will commence commercial operations in December 1999.
-The Company anticipates that it will require total net future funds of \$159.9 million following the Offerings to finance additional expenses through 1999.
+- (1) Assumes that CD Radio will commence commercial operations in December 1999.
+The Company anticipates that it will require total net future funds of 203.9 million following the Offerings to finance additional expenses through 1999.
 The Company anticipates additional funding requirements of \$100.0 million to fund its operations through year end 2000.
 Many factors, including the Company's ability to generate significant revenues, could affect this estimate.
-This table assumes the Company does not use up to \$50 million of proceeds of the Stock Offerings to redeem preferred stock.
-See 'Risk Factors' and 'Management's Discussion and Analysis of Financial

-- (2) Includes (i) proceeds from sales of Common Stock and units of \$14.5 million, (ii) proceeds from exercise of warrants of \$4.6 million, (iii) proceeds from exercise of options of \$0.2 million, (iv) issuance of Common Stock in satisfaction of notes and interest of \$1.4 million and (v) issuance of Common Stock for services rendered of \$0.9 million. - (3) In April 1997, the Company issued a total of 5,400,000 shares of 5% Preferred Stock for aggregate consideration of \$135 million in a private placement transaction.
-The net proceeds to the Company after fees payable to the placement agent and the Company's financial advisor and related expenses were approximately \$120.5 million. - (4) On August 5, 1997, the Company completed the sale of 1,905,488 shares of Common Stock to Loral Space for aggregate consideration of \$25 million, less fees of \$0.5 million. - (5) The Company has available up to \$105 million under the AEF Vendor Financing to finance a portion of the costs of launching two satellites, and \$20 million of deferred payments under the Loral Satellite Contract.
+See 'Risk Factors' and 'Management's Discussion and Analysis of Financial Condition and Results of Operations.' - (2) Includes (i) proceeds from sales of Common Stock and units of \$14.5 million, (ii) proceeds from exercise of warrants of \$4.6 million, (iii) proceeds from exercise of options of \$0.2 million, (iv) issuance of Common Stock in satisfaction of notes and interest of \$1.4 million and (v) issuance of Common Stock for services rendered of \$0.9 million. - (3) In April 1997, the Company issued a total of 5,400,000 shares of 5% Preferred Stock for aggregate consideration of \$135 million in a private placement transaction.
+The net proceeds to the Company after fees payable to the placement agent and the Company's financial advisor and related expenses were approximately \$120.5 million. - (4) On August 5, 1997, the Company completed the sale of 1,905,488 shares of Common Stock to Loral Space for aggregate consideration of \$25 million, less fees of \$0.5 million. - (5) The Company has available up to \$105 million under the AEF Vendor Financing to finance a portion of the costs of launching two satellites (and can also defer certain interest payments thereon), and \$20 million of deferred payments under the Loral Satellite Contract.
 Under the AEF Agreements not more than \$80 million may be converted into term loans that mature beyond the launch date of the satellites.
 The Company may be unable to comply with certain conditions of conversion or to comply with the covenants of such term loans if converted, in which case the Company will need to refinance the amounts outstanding under the AEF Agreements.
 See 'Management's Discussion and Analysis of Financial Condition and Results of Operations -- Liquidity' and 'Description of Certain Indebtedness -- Vendor Financing.' - (6) The Company currently expects to satisfy its future funding requirements through the incurrence of additional debt and/or the issuance of additional equity securities in the public or private markets.
 Although the Company believes that it will be able to meet its additional funding requirements, there can be no assurance that such financing will be available on favorable terms, on a timely basis, or not at all.
 Among other things, any financing is subject to market conditions at the time of any proposed financing.
-See 'Risk Factors -- Need for Substantial Additional Financing' and 'Management's Discussion and Analysis of Financial Condition and Results of Operations.'
+See 'Risk Factors -- Need for Substantial Additional Financing' and 'Management's Discussion and Analysis of Financial Condition and Results of Operations.' - (7) As of September 30, 1997, the Company had incurred \$31.1 million of this amount.
+See 'Risk Factors -- Dependence upon Satellite and Launch Contractors.'
+The amount shown excludes \$29.8 million related to the purchase of the Company's ground spare (third) satellite which is payable subsequent to December 31, 1999.
+The total contract amount of \$277.1 million